josmar-crwdstffng/angular/aio/content/guide/accessibility.md

 Native HTML elements capture a number of standard interaction patterns that are important to accessibility.
 When authoring Angular components, you should re-use these native elements directly when possible, rather than re-implementing well-supported behaviors.

-For example, instead of creating a custom element for a new variety of button, create a component that uses an attribute selector with a native `<button>` element.
+For example, instead of creating a custom element for a new variety of button, create a component that uses an attribute selector with a native `button` element.
-This most commonly applies to `<button>` and `<a>`, but can be used with many other types of element.
+This most commonly applies to the `button` and `a` elements, but can be used with many other types of element.

 You can see examples of this pattern in Angular Material:
 [`MatButton`](https://github.com/angular/components/blob/50d3f29b6dc717b512dbd0234ce76f4ab7e9762a/src/material/button/button.ts#L67-L69), [`MatTabNav`](https://github.com/angular/components/blob/50d3f29b6dc717b512dbd0234ce76f4ab7e9762a/src/material/tabs/tab-nav-bar/tab-nav-bar.ts#L139), and [`MatTable`](https://github.com/angular/components/blob/50d3f29b6dc717b512dbd0234ce76f4ab7e9762a/src/material/table/table.ts#L22).